iTwin/itwinjs-core/docs/learning/ECSQLTutorial/ECSQLDataTypes.md

 > **Try it yourself**
 >
 > *Goal:* Find all [SpatialElement](../../bis/domains/BisCore.ecschema.md#spatialelement) elements whose origin lies within the cube with the
-> lower corner point (50, 30, 10) and the upper corner point (70, 40, 20).
+> lower corner point (0, 0, 0) and the upper corner point (10, 10, 10).
 >
 > *ECSQL*
 > ```sql
-> SELECT ecinstanceid, Origin FROM bis.spatialelement
-> WHERE Origin.X BETWEEN 400 AND 450 AND
-> Origin.Y BETWEEN 115 AND 120 AND
-> Origin.Z BETWEEN 5 AND 10
+> SELECT ecinstanceid, Origin FROM bis.spatialelement WHERE Origin.X BETWEEN 0 AND 10 AND Origin.Y BETWEEN 0 AND 10 AND Origin.Z BETWEEN 0 AND 10
 > ```
-<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT ecinstanceid, Origin FROM bis.spatialelement WHERE Origin.X BETWEEN 400 AND 450 AND Origin.Y BETWEEN 115 AND 120 AND Origin.Z BETWEEN 5 AND 10"></iframe>
+<iframe class="embedded-console" src="/console/?imodel=House Sample&query=SELECT ecinstanceid, Origin FROM bis.spatialelement WHERE Origin.X BETWEEN 0 AND 10 AND Origin.Y BETWEEN 0 AND 10 AND Origin.Z BETWEEN 0 AND 10"></iframe>

 ## Navigation Properties